-For convenience, we will convert the class labels from [1,2,3] to [0,1,2] similar to the Image Segmentation guide, and we will then convert them to one-hot class labels, because Masterful performs better with dense rather than sparse labels.
+For convenience, you will convert the class labels from [1,2,3] to [0,1,2] similar to the Image Segmentation guide, and you will then convert them to one-hot class labels, because Masterful performs better with dense rather than sparse labels.

 def extract_image_and_label(features): """ Extracts the image and segmentation mask from the feature dictionary, and applies minimal normalization (resizing and label standardization). """ image = tf.image.resize(features['image'], (INPUT_SHAPE, INPUT_SHAPE)) mask = tf.image.resize(features['segmentation_mask'], (INPUT_SHAPE, INPUT_SHAPE)) # Convert the image into the [0,1] RGB color space. image = tf.cast(image, tf.float32) / 255.0 # For convenience, convert the segmentation mask into # [0,1,2] class labels. mask -= 1 # Convert to one-hot labels in the mask. mask = tf.one_hot(tf.cast(tf.squeeze(mask, axis=-1), tf.int32), depth=3) return image, mask

 extract_image_and_label function to both the training and test datasets, so that model training and evaluation both see the same input.